tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 of a combination of traffic conditioning at NRP domain boundaries with security and integrity of the network infrastructure within an NRP domain.

+NRP Policy Manipulation:

+: The NRP Policy controls resource allocation, topology membership, and forwarding treatment for each NRP.
+An adversary that gains access to the management plane (e.g., via a compromised controller or network device) may modify NRP Policies to reroute traffic, alter resource reservations, or deprive legitimate NRPs of network resources.
+  Securing the management plane through authentication, authorization, and integrity protection of NRP Policy distribution mechanisms (e.g., NETCONF/RESTCONF) is therefore essential.

+NRP State Disclosure:

+: Routing protocol extensions that advertise NRP topology and resource reservation states may expose sensitive information about the network's internal resource allocations to any adversary participating in the routing protocol.
+Operators SHOULD apply appropriate route filtering and authentication mechanisms on routing protocol sessions to limit the propagation of NRP state information to trusted participants only.

+Fallback NRP Abuse:

+: When a fallback NRP or best-effort treatment is configured for packets carrying unrecognized NRP Selectors, an adversary may deliberately inject packets with invalid or unrecognized NRP Selector values to consume the resources of the fallback NRP.
+Operators SHOULD apply traffic conditioning and rate limiting at NRP domain boundaries to mitigate this threat.

+Inter-domain NRP Selector Spoofing:

+: In deployments where NRP Selectors traverse administrative domain boundaries, an adversary at a peering point may inject or modify NRP Selector values to gain access to resources of a specific NRP in the downstream domain.
+Operators SHOULD validate and condition NRP Selector values at inter-domain boundaries, and SHOULD NOT trust NRP Selectors received from untrusted domains without appropriate verification.

 # Acknowledgement